-The picture in the new area shows the frequency response of the filter.
-The Gain in dB check box sets the y axis scale to dB if checked, linear if not checked.
-The Show axes check box controls the axes of the raw and filtered data display.
-The frequency response display shows the ideal filter as solid lines for each defined band linked by dotted lines which mark each Transition gap between the bands.
+The graph in the details area displays the ideal and actual frequency response of the filter.
+The ideal response appears as blue solid lines for each pass band linked by dotted lines that mark transition gaps between the bands.
 All transition gaps have the same width.
-The calculated frequency response is drawn as solid lines and is greyed when the filter specification has been changed and the response has not been calculated to match.
+The calculated frequency response is drawn as solid black lines and is greyed when the filter specification has changed and the response has not yet been calculated.

-The circles can be dragged sideways to make the edges of the bands steeper or less steep or you can edit the band edges as numbers in the Frequency panel on the right.
-You can also drag the bands sideways and the band gaps.
-The mouse pointer changes to an appropriate symbol to indicate the feature you are dragging.
+The mouse pointer changes to indicate the feature it is over: for a pass band or stop band, for a transition gap and for a band corner.
+The small circles can be dragged sideways to change the slope of the band edges or you can edit the band edges as numbers in the Frequency panel on the right.
+You can also drag the bands and the transition gaps sideways.

-If you edit the numbers in the Frequency field, the Set button is enabled so you can force a recalculation of the filter.

-The filters produced by the program are not defined in terms of -3dB corner frequencies and n dB per octave as is often the case for traditional analogue filters.
-The -3dB point column is present to help users who are more comfortable describing filter band edges in terms of the 3 dB point.

-If you check the Continuous update box, the filter is updated while you drag the filter features around.
-If you have a slow computer and this feels ponderous you can clear the check box, in which case the filter is not recalculated until you stop changing features.

-If you check the Free parameters box, dragged features are not limited by the next band and will push bands along horizontally.
-If you clear the box, the horizontal motion of a dragged feature is limited by the next moveable object.

-To the right of the frequency response display is a slider that controls the number of filter coefficients.
+- Set If you edit the numbers in the Frequency panel, the Set button is enabled so you can force a recalculation of the filter. - -3dB point The filters produced by the program are not defined in terms of -3dB corner frequencies and n dB per octave, as is often the case for traditional analogue filters.
+The -3dB point column is present to help users who are more comfortable describing filter band edges in terms of the 3 dB point. - Gain in dB The Gain in dB check box sets the y axis scale to dB if checked, linear if not checked.
+Using dB is usually the more convenient, except when working on a differentiator. - Log frequency You can choose to display the frequency axis as the logarithm of the frequency, which gives you more resolution at low frequencies.
+However, this can make working with FIR filters more awkward as it removes the visual symmetry of the transition bands.
+In log mode, the frequency axis extends down to 0.001 of the data sample rate. - Continuous update If you check the Continuous update box, the filter is updated while you drag the filter features around.
+If you have a slow computer and this feels ponderous you can clear the check box, in which case the filter is not recalculated until you stop changing features. - Free parameters If you check the Free parameters box, dragged features are not limited by the next band and will push bands along horizontally.
+If you clear the box, the horizontal motion of a dragged feature is limited by the next moveable object. - Length, Auto and traffic lights To the right of the frequency response display is a slider that controls the number of filter coefficients.
 In general, the more coefficients, the better the filter.
 However, the more coefficients, the longer it takes to compute them and the longer to filter the data.
-If you check the Auto box, the program will adjust the number of coefficients for you to produce a useful filter.
+If you check the Auto box, the program will adjust the number of coefficients for you to produce a useful filter (with around 70 dB cut between pass and stop bands).
 The "traffic light" display above the slider shows green if the filter is good, amber if the result is usable but not ideal, and red if the result is hopeless.

-If you change a filter or create a new filter, you will be prompted to save the filter bank when you close the digital filter dialog.

-Filter bank

-A digital filter definition is complex and it would be tedious to specify all the properties of a filter each time you wanted to apply one to data.
-To avoid this, Spike2 contains a filter bank of 12 filter definitions.
-This filter bank is saved to the file Filtbank.cfb when you close Spike2 and reloaded when you open it.
-When you use the digital filter dialog, you specify which filter you want by the filter name.
-Script users identify the filter by an index number in the range 0 to 11.
+An FIR filter of length n uses the n/2 points before and after each input point to produce each output point.
+When there is no input data available before or after an input point, the filter uses a duplicate of the nearest point as an estimate of the data value.
+The n/2 output points next to any break in the input data should not be used for any critical purpose.